 Foods to eat include hand-pulled noodles, crispy mung bean pancakes, kimchi, and tteokbokki.

-Try 10 – 12 unique dishes with Seoul Gwangjang Market Unique Food Tour
+Taste 10 – 12 unique dishes at Gwangjang Market with a local on this Seoul Gwangjang Market Unique Food Tour.

 Considering you have walked a lot today the last activity is just a short one, located close to Gwangan market it’d be a shame not to give it a quick visit. .